anothertechs/anothertechs/src/blogs/crypto/evening-star/index.md

 category: crypto
 author: Hatim
 published: true
-description: "The evening star is the bearish counterpart of the morning star pattern in technical analysis.
-Because the evening star is a top reversal, it should be acted upon if it occurs after an uptrend"
+description: The evening star is the bearish counterpart of the morning star pattern in technical analysis.
+Because the evening star is a top reversal, it should be acted upon if it occurs after an uptrend
-keywords: candlestick,pattern,chart,morning,star,evening,and,formation,bull,bullish,buyer,selling,bearish,forex,trade,trading,technical,analysis,defination,indicat,indication,example,japanese,strategy,reversal,indicat,stock,crypto,uptrend,trends,morning,analysts
+keywords: candlestick,pattern,star,evening,formation,bullish,bearish,forex,trade,trade,reversal,candle
 ---

 # Evening Star - Japanese Candlestick Pattern

-The evening star is the bearish counterpart of the [morning star](https://anothertechs.com/crypto/morning-star/) pattern in technical analysis.
+The evening star candlestick pattern is the bearish counterpart of the [morning star](https://anothertechs.com/crypto/morning-star/) pattern in technical analysis.
 Because the evening star is a top reversal, it should be acted upon if it occurs after an uptrend.

 ## What does Evening Star Candlestick Pattern means?